vanessaidenny/dino-design-css-framework/README.md

 }
 ```

-- directly within a tag in your `index.html` file using the class attribute
+- directly within a tag in your `html` file using the class attribute

 ```html
 <h1 class="fs-md fw-regular"><h1>